X

 Closing Thoughts

 As a key element of Customer Experience Management, customer journey mapping is a “step back” exercise, and one which affords the opportunity to design truly innovative experiences which differentiate.
-However, it has real value in engaging staff at all levels within a business with its customers and their experience of the company and brand.
+It has real value in engaging staff at all levels within a business with its customers and their experience of the company and brand.